 One of the ways we reward our dogs when they've been good is to treat them with food.
-But watch out - what we consider a treat can be extremely dangerous for dogs.
-To prevent a trip to the emergency vet, here are seven foods to avoid giving your pooch.
+But watch out - what we consider a treat, especially at Christmas, can be extremely dangerous for dogs.
+To prevent a trip to the emergency vet this festive season, here are seven foods to avoid giving your pooch.

 It's hard to imagine how something so delicious could ever be harmful.
 But as all good dog owners know, chocolate can be extremely poisonous for dogs.
 Chocolate contains naturally-occurring chemicals – caffeine and theobromine.
 Dogs who eat chocolate can suffer from vomiting, heart palpitations, tremors, seizures and even death.
 Save your dog a trip to the vets and keep chocolate well out of your pooch's reach.